Reward Shaping for Human Learning via Inverse Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper started with a simple question: could an IRL reward function learned from human experts be used to improve human performance at a web game.
+This paper started with a simple question: could an IRL reward function learned from human experts be used to teach other players more quickly than players could learn on their own.
 We called such an approach human apprenticeship learning due to its relationship to digital agents that learn from human experts.
 By conducting two human subjects experiments we were able to show with statistical significance that the answer is yes.
 As often happens during the course of the research many more unanswered questions were revealed.

 Perhaps the most notable open question that we discovered was what constraints and assumptions should be used when developing IRL algorithms for this use case.
 Recent work in apprenticeship learning (e.g., \cite{ho2016generative,kim2018imitation}) has sought to develop algorithms which directly learn policies that match some measure of feature expectation.
 For human apprenticeship learning these algorithms seem to be unusable as we need the reward function to use for human feedback rather than a policy.
 Therefore, more efficient algorithms that directly produce reward functions would be of great use.